-The start of the school year is often when we get an influx of rightfully concerned parents, worried about the weight of their child’s school backpack.
+The start of the school year is often when we get an influx of rightfully concerned parents, worried about the weight of their child’s heavy school backpack.
 Current recommendations suggest that a child’s backpack should not exceed 10% of their body weight.

 Although back pain in children is a lot less common than in adults, there are a number things we can do as parents to ensure our children stay pain-free, with happy healthy spines!